Assistant Professor of Piano and Collaborative Piano

-Pianist Magdalena Adamek holds Master of Arts in Piano Performance from the Chopin Academy of Music, Warsaw, Poland (now the Fryderyk Chopin University of Music), and Doctor of Music in Piano Performance from the University of Alberta, Edmonton, Canada.
+Pianist Magdalena Adamek holds Master of Arts in Piano Performance from the Chopin Academy of Music, Warsaw, Poland (now the Fryderyk Chopin University of Music), and Doctor of Music in Piano Performance from the University of Alberta, Canada.
 Her principal teachers include Professor Barbara Hesse-Bukowska and Professor Jacques Després.
 She has also participated in masterclasses under renowned pedagogues, such as Halina Czerny-Stefanska, Andrzej Jasiński, Paul Badura-Škoda, Stêphane Lemelin, Kyoko Hashimoto, and Kevin Fitz-Gerald.
-Currently Magdalena serves as a full-time faculty in the Department of Music at Virginia Commonwealth University where she teaches chamber music, piano ensemble, and keyboard skills courses.
-She also has been involved in various performance projects with the VCU faculty, guest artists, and students.
-Her previous teaching engagements include serving as the piano instructor and collaborative pianist at several institutions: The Stanislaw Moniuszko Warsaw Music Society School of Music, The University of Alberta in Edmonton, The String Quartet Program at S.U.N.Y Fredonia; Alberta Music Academy, Alberta College Conservatory of Music/Grant McEwan University, and Global Summer Institute of Music in Richmond, VA.
+Currently Magdalena serves as a full-time piano faculty in the Department of Music at Virginia Commonwealth University.
+As a versatile pianist she has been involved in various collaborative performance projects with the VCU faculty, guest artists, and students.
+Between 2016—2020, she collaborated with the musicians of the Richmond Symphony Orchestra during the RSO Summer Recital concert series.

+Magdalena’s previous teaching engagements include serving as the piano instructor and collaborative pianist at several institutions: The Stanislaw Moniuszko Warsaw Music Society School of Music, The University of Alberta in Edmonton, Canada, The String Quartet Program at S.U.N.Y Fredonia; Alberta Music Academy, Alberta College Conservatory of Music/Grant McEwan University, and Global Summer Institute of Music in Richmond, VA.

-As a dynamic and a versatile pianist, Magdalena enjoys performing in the solo and chamber music settings.
-Her performing career includes recitals across Poland, Germany, Austria, Lithuania, France, China, USA, and Canada, with a diverse repertoire that highlights works by Polish composers.
-In addition to performing, she has presented masterclasses and workshops on numerous performance-related topics including piano technique, elements of a successful interpretation, performance anxiety, piano works by Feliks Nowowiejski, Maria Szymanowska, and Frederic Chopin, to name just a few.
+Magdalena is equally dedicated to performing in the solo and chamber music settings.
+Her performing career includes recitals across Poland, Germany, Austria, Lithuania, France, China, USA, and Canada, with a diverse repertoire that specifically highlights works by Polish composers.
+In addition to performing, she has presented masterclasses and workshops on numerous performance-related topics including piano technique, elements of artistry in piano performance, performance anxiety, the art of practicing.
+She has also given workshops and lectures on piano works by Feliks Nowowiejski, Maria Szymanowska, FryderykChopin, to name just a few.